Everyone loves a fruity lolly! Here are 3 easy ice-lollies plus a bonus recipe for almost instant frozen yogurt. And all with no added sugar!

 My daughter Kipper meanwhile, at the first sniff of sunshine, starts begging for frozen treats, ideally on sticks.
 Given that she can easily eat several at a go, I try to make these as healthy as possible, and ideally, with no added sugar.
 Thus, she thinks she’s getting a real treat, and I’m happy that she’s scoffing down several of her 5-a-day.
 Win-win!

-Cute ice lollies
+Cute and easy ice lollies

-We recently bought these cute umbrella ice-lolly moulds during a spell of good weather, so despite the subsequent rain/cloud/wind, we made some lovely fruity ice-lollies in them.
-Our favourite way to make ice-lollies is simply to cut up ripe fruit into little bits, shove the bits into the mould, and pour apple juice over the top to fill the gaps and freeze into a lolly.
-Some fruits work better than others at this – really ripe raspberries are great as you can just give them a quick mush with a fork and stick them in the mould.
+Some fruits work better than others in these easy ice-lollies.
+Really ripe raspberries are great as you can just give them a quick mush with a fork and stick them in the mould.
 Hard fruits like apples work less well.
 This was the first time we’ve used tangerine in an ice-lolly, but from the look on her face, I’d say Kipper enjoyed it.

 Frozen Yogurt

-The second of our fruity frozen treats is almost-instant frozen yogurt.
 I usually keep a bag of frozen berries in the freezer, so I can add a handful to a crumble or cupcake mix, or knock up a quick dessert when the fruit bowl is looking bare.
-Kipper wanted something in a cone, and I was reticent to give her a scoop of ice-cream (too much sugar!) so we whizzed this up instead.
-I think she was actually more excited about it having watched it being made.
-2 ingredients – frozen fruit and yogurt.
-What could be simpler?!

 Our ‘traffic light lollies’ are made from pureed fruit, carefully poured into moulds to create the red, yellow and green stripes, and then frozen.
 They’ve been a big hit, and are refreshing and delicious!